sharma897sonu/Chat-Application/Readme.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

-## Contact

-For any questions or feedback, please contact:

-- Suraj Singh Chaudhary
 - https://github.com/ChaudharySurajSingh